termehs/netropy/README.md

-For better readability, the powers of different predictors can be conveniently compared by using prediction plots that display a color matrix with rows for *X* and columns for *Y* with darker colors in the cells when we have higher prediction power for *Z*.
+For better readability, the powers of different predictors can be conveniently compared by using prediction plots that display a color matrix with rows for $X$ and columns for $Y$ with darker colors in the cells when we have higher prediction power for $Z$.
 This is shown for the prediction of `status`:

 <img src="man/figures/predplot-status.png" align="center"/>